OVALProject/ovalproject.github.io/documentation/policy/versioning/index.md

 	</ul>
 </div></p>

-<p>It is expected that for higher level usages of OVAL (for example SCAP) a “rolled up”
-version of the various Core and Platform Extensions would be created to create a snapshot of OVAL for purposes of things like validation.</p>

 <h2>Versioning Scheme</h2>

-<p>Both the Core and the Platform Extensions are constructed using either one or
+<p>Both the Core and the Platform Extensions are constructed using component identifiers.
-two three component identifiers.
+The Core uses a single three component identifier (e.g. 5.11.1) while the Platform Extensions use two, comma-separated three component identifiers (e.g. 5.11.0:5.11.2).
 The following describes how each of those three component identifiers are constructed.</p>

 <p>Each component of the identifier is a numeric value and corresponds